Slacker (film): Home media

 Slacker was released on VHS in June 1992 by Orion Home Video.
 An estimated 7,000 copies were shipped (it was also released on LaserDisc, but a reliable estimate of units shipped is lacking).
 A book also titled Slacker containing the screenplay, interviews, and writing about the film was published by St. Martin's Press, also in 1992.
 The film was re-released on VHS on March 7, 2000, by MGM.
 The film was released to DVD worldwide on January 13, 2003.
 A two-disc Criterion Collection boxed-set edition was released on August 31, 2004, in the US and Canada only.
-The set has many "extras", including a book on the film and Linklater's first feature film, It's Impossible to Learn to Plow by Reading Books, released on home video for the first time.
+The set was designed to embody the film's "eccentric Austin personality" and look as if the designer slacked off and hastily put together the illustrations for the set.
+It has many "extras", including a book on the film and Linklater's first feature film, It's Impossible to Learn to Plow by Reading Books, released on home video for the first time.
 Entertainment Weekly gave this edition an "A−" rating.

 Impact and legacy

 The release of the film is often taken as a starting point (along with the earlier Sex, Lies, and Videotape) for the independent film movement of the 1990s.
 Many of the independent filmmakers of that period credit the film with inspiring or opening doors for them, including Kevin Smith, who has said that the film was the inspiration for Clerks.
-The film also popularized the use of slacker to describe "a person regarded as one of a large group or generation of young people (especially in the early to mid 1990s) characterized by apathy, aimlessness, and lack of ambition".

-Linklater has said that he wanted the word to have positive connotations.
-For example, in a self-interview in the Austin Chronicle, Linklater stated: “Slackers might look like the left-behinds of society, but they are actually one step ahead, rejecting most of society and the social hierarchy before it rejects them.
+Linklater has said that he wanted the word "slacker" to have positive connotations.
+For example, in a self-interview in the Austin Chronicle, Linklater stated: "Slackers might look like the left-behinds of society, but they are actually one step ahead, rejecting most of society and the social hierarchy before it rejects them.
 The dictionary defines slackers as people who evade duties and responsibilities.
-A more modern notion would be people who are ultimately being responsible to themselves and not wasting their time in a realm of activity that has nothing to do with who they are or what they might be ultimately striving for.”
+A more modern notion would be people who are ultimately being responsible to themselves and not wasting their time in a realm of activity that has nothing to do with who they are or what they might be ultimately striving for."

 In the early 1990s, Slacker was widely considered an accurate depiction of Generation X because the film's young adult characters are more interested in quasi-intellectual pastimes and socializing than career advancement.
-Linklater—who is a member of the "Baby Boom" generation—has long since eschewed the role of generational spokesperson.
+Linklater—who is a member of the "Baby Boom" generation (having been born in 1960)—has long since eschewed the role of generational spokesperson.
 Moreover, Slacker includes members of various generations, and many of its themes are universal rather than generation-specific.